mihalymandi/brain-size-parental-care/README.md

 ## [Scripts folder](Scripts)
 - this folder contains some of our R scripts, that we used in this study
 - all scripts are in a separate file
+- the scripts in the folder are examples, these codes were used in every class
 - the sripts use several R packages like: `ggplot2`,`ggthemes`,`caper`,`phylolm`,`ape` and `diversitree`

 ## [Tables folder](Tables)